-The Mediterranean diet which brings together carefully jointed common food types and healthful habits with the goal of enriching a person’s life with proper amount of fish, beans, grains, poultry and olive oil, is one of the most popular diets people enthusiastically follow.
+The Mediterranean diet, which brings together carefully jointed common food types and healthful habits with the goal of enriching a person’s life with the proper amount of fish, beans, grains, poultry, and olive oil, is one of the most popular diets people enthusiastically follow.

 Don’t worry – we will make that task easier for you.
-Without further ado, here are the list of foods you should absolutely avoid on the Mediterranean diet:
+Without further ado, here is the list of foods you should avoid on the Mediterranean diet: